phajib/phajib.github.io/_posts/2019-09-21-irasshaimase_one_request_response_cycle.markdown

 ![](http://curriculum-content.s3.amazonaws.com/how-the-web-works/Image_17_ComputerServer.png)

-In regards to your project, the reques response cycle looks like this:
+In regards to your project, the request response cycle looks like this:

 ![](http://images.thoughtbot.com/ember-rails-terminology-differences/rails.png)